dita-ot/website/README.md

 This will install various Node modules including [Parcel][11], the web application bundler.

 To make changes to the JavaScript code, add or edit source files in the `_js` folder.
-You can then run the `install` script to re-bundle the modified JavaScript code to the `js` folder with Parcel:
+You can then run the `install` script to compile the modified JavaScript code to the (ignored) `js` folder with Parcel:

     npm run install